Today's Articles

 After the trial, Desmond closed her business and moved to Montreal, where she could enroll in a business college.
 She eventually settled in New York City, where she died from a gastrointestinal hemorrhage on February 7, 1965, at 50.
 She is buried at Camp Hill Cemetery in Halifax, Nova Scotia.

 In 2000, Desmond and other Canadian civil rights activists were the subjects of a National Film Board of Canada documentary, Journey to Justice.
 A documentary about her was entitled Long Road to Justice: The Viola Desmond Story.
-Cape Breton University established a scholarship campaign in the name of Viola Desmond and her sister, Wanda Robson, and named a Chair in Social Justice after Desmond.
+Cape Breton University established a scholarship campaign in the name of Viola Desmond and her sister, Wanda Robson, and was named a Chair in Social Justice after Desmond.
 Robson also wrote a book about activism in her family and her experiences with her sister, titled Sister to Courage.
-Desmond was also the subject of a children's book Viola Desmond Won't Be Budged, by Jody Nyasha Warner.
+Desmond was also the subject of a children's book, Viola Desmond Won't Be Budged, by Jody Nyasha Warner.

-In 2010, Viola Desmond was granted a posthumous pardon, the first in Canada.
+2010 Viola Desmond was granted a posthumous pardon, the first in Canada.
 The government of Nova Scotia also apologized.
 Desmond's younger sister, Wanda Robson, and Dr. Graham Reynolds, a professor of Cape Breton University, worked with the Government of Nova Scotia to ensure that her name was cleared, public acknowledgment of the injustice, and Nova Scotia reaffirmed its commitment to Human Rights.
 The provincial government declared the first Nova Scotia Heritage Day in her honor in February 2015.
-Desmond's portrait also hangs in the Government House in Halifax, Nova Scotia.
+Desmond's portrait is also in the Government House in Halifax, Nova Scotia.

 In 2016, the Bank of Canada announced that Desmond would be the first Canadian woman to be featured on the front of a banknote, but that honor went to Agnes Macphail.
 She appeared with three men on a 2017 commemorative note marking the 150th anniversary of Confederation.
 On March 8, 2018, Desmond was the first Canadian-born woman to appear alone on a $10 bill unveiled by Finance Minister Bill Morneau and Bank of Canada governor Stephen Poloz during a ceremony at the Halifax Central Library.
 Desmond was also named a National Historic Person in 2018.